Table of contents

 - Venezuela – Nationalised oil, welfare programs, economic crisis.

 - Nordic Countries (Sweden, Norway, Denmark) – Capitalism with strong welfare states (not fully socialist).
 These countries have been described by some as having a form of market socialism.
+They should be closely examined when charting a path forward for world socialism.

 Mixed Economies (Socialist-Leaning Policies)